mattdibi/yampad/README.md

 #### Pre-built

 I also added a pre-built .HEX file in the 'firmware/' folder [here](https://github.com/mattdibi/yampad/tree/master/firmware) to test the electronics.

+#### Via Support

+I also added a porting to via .HEX file in the 'firmware/via_support' folder [here](https://github.com/mattdibi/yampad/tree/master/firmware/via_support) to load use .json file in via apps.

 ### Donations